 Marine Aquaculture: Policy Component Actions Supporting Policy Priority Program, Organization, Agency Start Compl etion Marine aquaculture activities in federal waters of the South Atlantic require thorough public review and effective regulation under MSA and other applicable federal statutes.
-A. Council develop an Aquaculture FMP like other regional FMCs have done or are doing to regulate these activities and dictate requirements for them.
-High SAFMC, NOAA, NMFS, EPA, state fisheries agencies responsible for marine aquaculture 2018/ 2019 2020/ 2021 B. Council comment on all regional FMC Aquaculture FMP processes and any Aquaculture congressional legislation.
+A. Develop an Aquaculture FMP like other regional FMCs have done or are doing to regulate these activities and dictate requirements for them.
+High SAFMC, NOAA, NMFS, EPA, state fisheries agencies responsible for marine aquaculture 2018/ 2019 2020/ 2021 B. Comment on all regional FMC Aquaculture FMP processes and any Aquaculture congressional legislation to try and get this accomplished.
 High SAFMC, NOAA 2018 Ongoi ng 2.
 Aquaculture permits should be for at least a 10-year duration (or the maximum allowed if the applicable law or regulation sets a maximum less than 10 years) with annual reporting requirements (activity reports).
 Permits of 10 years or more should undergo a 5-year comprehensive operational review with the option for revocation at any time in the event there is no prolonged activity or there are documented adverse impacts that pose a substantial threat to marine resources.
-A. Council develop an Aquaculture FMP like other regional FMCs have done or are doing that is consistent with the requirements included in the SAFMC policy.
+A. Develop an Aquaculture FMP like other regional FMCs have done or are doing to regulate these activities and dictate requirements for them.
 High SAFMC, NOAA, NMFS, EPA, state fisheries agencies responsible for marine aquaculture 2018/ 2019 2020/ 2021 B. Comment on all regional FMC Aquaculture FMP processes and any Aquaculture congressional legislation to try and get this accomplished.
 High SAFMC, NOAA 2018 Ongoi ng